'Wounds that divide': Senate set to end Trump impeachment drama with acquittal

 Clinton was acquitted on charges of lying under oath and obstruction of justice stemming from a sexual relationship with a White House intern.
 Johnson was acquitted of 11 charges focusing on a post-Civil War dispute over his removal of the secretary of war.

-Reporting by Susan Cornwell, Richard Cowan, Lisa Lambert, David Morgan and Makini Brice; Writing by Will Dunham; Editing by Andy Sullivan, Peter Cooney and Paul Simao
+Reporting by Susan Cornwell, Richard Cowan, Lisa Lambert, David Morgan, Patricia Zengerle and Makini Brice; Writing by Will Dunham; Editing by Paul Simao and Jonathan Oatis